Syntea/xdef/README.md

     * Java-11 (it is run in the module "xdef-test11")
     * Java-17 (it is run in the module "xdef-test17")
     * Java-21 (it is run in the module "xdef-test21")

-    It uses file system symbolic links.
-If it's not enabled, it can be enabled by two git-commands (run from the project root directory) "git config set core.symlinks true", "git reset --hard".
-    For example, on Linux OS it is enabled by default.
-For example, on Windows OS it is disabled by default and in addition, "Developer Mode" (Start > Settings > Update & Security > For developers > Developer Mode > On) must be enabled in the system settings beforehand:

     ```shell
     mvn package -PtestOnAllJvms